sfermion/NodeWatch/README.md

 ## Engineering challenges

-## Data source
-The ethereum blockchain data was collected using go-ethereum library which makes a connection either to a parity-synced local machine or an external source, i.e., https://mainnet.infura.io.

-## Tech Stack

-## Pipeline and Architecture
+The engineering challenge lies in the heath of the task DAGs.
+There are 2 main DAGs, namely, export and load DAGs.
+Ethereum node connection task is related to export DAG which is consist of 5 tasks (refer to the image below).
+The choice of DAGs architecture is challenging since a not proper choice can lead to unpredicted and imperformant behavior of the ETL process.

+In order to make the export DAG fault tolerant against ethereum node failure, I first implemented subdags to check the connection in each individual task.
+However, it is proven that subdags are not compatible with kubernetes platform and they can cause leadlocks.
+Since, the ethereum-etl-airflow project will be using kubernetes as the main deployment platform, I decided to solve the problem in a different way.
+For more discussion on this issue please refer to this article. https://www.astronomer.io/guides/subdags/

+My second solution and final proposal to this issue is implementing cross-communication (XCOM) feature in airflow to share data within tasks.
+I developed the NodeWatch task which is in charge of testing the main ethereum node connection at the beginning of the export DAG.
+If the connection is healthy, it sends a signal to the dependent tasks to use the main node connection otherwise it tells the tasks to use the alternative ethereum node (please refer to the image below).

 ## How to run the project?

 In order to run the project, one requires to install Python 3.5+, go-ethereum and ethereum-etl library before starting the to run the airflow workers.
 Please follow the instruction provided in the link below to setup the required tools and technologies:

 * Postgres database as the meta-databade
+* Go-ethereum to start the parity sync
-* Celery as the scheduler
+* Celery as the executor
 * RabbitMQ as the broker
-* Airflow cluster
+* Airflow cluster ()
 * Setup redshift in AWS

+## Data source

+The ethereum blockchain data was collected using go-ethereum library which makes a connection either to a parity-synced local machine or an external source, i.e., https://mainnet.infura.io.

+## Pipeline, Architecture and Teck stack